 6. What are deep and shallow networks?
 Which one is better and why?

-Both the networks have the ability to approximate any function.
-A shallow network requires more parameters as is limited by the layers, whereas a deep network can leverage its number of layers to compute efficiently and extract more abstract features.
+Both networks can approximate any function.
+A shallow network requires more parameters and is limited by its layers, whereas a deep network can leverage its number of layers to compute efficiently and extract more abstract features.

 Source: cloudfront.net